 - Doing the obvious thing.
-Flux has relatively few explicit APIs for features like regularisation or embeddings.
+Flux has relatively few explicit APIs.
 Instead, writing down the mathematical form will work – and be fast.

 - Play nicely with others.
-Flux works well with Julia libraries from data frames and images to differential equation solvers, so you can easily build complex data processing pipelines that integrate Flux models.
+Flux works well with unrelated Julia libraries from images to differential equation solvers, rather than duplicating them.

-Download Julia 1.0 or later, if you haven't already.
-You can add Flux from using Julia's package manager, by typing
+Download Julia 1.6 or later, preferably the current stable release.
+You can add Flux using Julia's package manager, by typing

-There are several different ways to learn Flux.
-If you just want to get started writing models, the model zoo gives good starting points for many common ones.
-This documentation provides a reference to all of Flux's APIs, as well as a from-scratch introduction to Flux's take on models and how they work.
+This rest of the guide provides a from-scratch introduction to Flux's take on models and how they work, starting with fitting a line.
 Once you understand these docs, congratulations, you also understand Flux's source code, which is intended to be concise, legible and a good reference for more advanced concepts.

 If you're interested in hacking on Flux, the source code is open and easy to understand – it's all just the same Julia code you work with normally.
 You might be interested in our intro issues to get started, or our contributing guide.